mwiencek/weight-balanced-tree/README.md

 comparator `cmp`.

-`combiner` determines which value is chosen; by default it returns the value from the second tree, `t2`.
+`combiner` determines which value is chosen; by default it returns the value from the first tree, `t1`.
 If you return a different value, then the relative sort order must be preserved; otherwise `ValueOrderError` is thrown.

 ### zip()